ErpNetDocs/dev/identity/overview.md

 For more information, see [Trusted Applications](trusted-applications.md).

-### Install from marketplace
+### Install from a marketplace

-Another way to trust an application is to select it from a marketplace.
+Another way to trust an application is to activate it from a marketplace.
 In this case, the marketplace redirects the browser to a "Register Trusted Application" endpoint in your ERP Instance.
 The registration process verifies that you are an administrator of the ERP Instance and then simply asks you if you want to trust this application.